Semester 1 Credit Value: | 20 |

 This is a stage 4 module taught in Spanish and available to students taking SPA4081.

-In consonance with the overall aim of the degrees offered in the SML, to contribute to students’ broad-based knowledge of aspects of the history, politics, society and culture of a variety of Hispanic countries, focusing on popular culture and in the region.
+In consonance with the overall aim of the degrees offered in the SML, to contribute to students’ broad-based knowledge of aspects of the history, politics, society and culture of a variety of Hispanic countries, focusing on popular culture Spain and Cuba.

-1. A critical awareness of 20th century Hispanic cultures (the list of countries to be confirmed)
+1. A critical awareness of 20th and 21st century Hispanic cultures (Spain and Cuba)

 2. Critical perspectives on issues of cultural identity, culture industry, mass media, political and social oppression and political culture.